 Cracker Barrel refreshed its logo and paid the price.
 Here's what brand experts say went wrong.

-When Cracker Barrel unveiled its new logo last week as part of an ongoing brand refresh, it wouldn't have expected the marketing move to spark a public furor and cause the restaurant's chain value to sink by nearly $100 million.
+When Cracker Barrel unveiled its new logo last week as part of an ongoing brand refresh, it wouldn't have expected the marketing move to spark a public furor and cause the restaurant chain's value to sink by nearly $100 million.

-Yet the episode highlights the perils of tinkering with a company's brand.
-Cracker Barrel acknowledged in a statement on Monday that "we could've done a better job sharing who we are and who we'll always be."
+Yet the episode highlights the potential perils of tinkering with a company's branding.
+Following the backlash, Cracker Barrel conceded that its rebrand amounted to a misstep, saying in a statement on Monday that it "could've done a better job sharing who we are and who we'll always be."

+Much of the uproar focused on the new Cracker Barrel logo doing away with the image of an older gentleman sitting in a wicker chair leaning against a barrel.
+The man depicts company founder Dan Evins' Uncle Herschel, whom Cracker Barrel insists will remain an integral part of its brand identity.

+"Uncle Herschel will still be on our menu...on our road signs and featured in our country store.
+He's not going anywhere — he's family," Cracker Barrel said.

 Brands as stories